plotly/postMessage-API/README.md

 ## Tasks

-The Embed API communicates with embedded graphs via a *task* identifier.
+The postMessage API communicates with embedded graphs via a *task* identifier.
 Supported tasks are:

 * task: [restyle](#restyle) - change attributes of the graph's data
 * task: [relayout](#relayout) - change attributes of the graph size, margins, and axes